Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] Ve vagonu, kde byla kancelář a skladiště batalionu, účetní šikovatel pochodového praporu Bautanzel velmi blahosklonně rozdal dvěma písařům od batalionu po hrsti ústních pokroutek z těch krabiček, které se měly rozdat mezi batalion.

-Sojka was a major who Rechnungsfeldwebel Bautanzel had served with on one of his two trips to the Carpathians with previous march battalions.
-Sojka enjoyed food, and had a tendency to loiter around the field kitchen at all times, particularly when shrapnel and bullets started flying.
+was a major whom Rechnungsfeldwebel Bautanzel had served with on one of his two trips to the Carpathians with a previous march battalion.
+Sojka enjoyed food and had a tendency to loiter around the field kitchen at all times, particularly when shrapnel and bullets started flying.

 Quote(s) from the novel